 Published September 6th, 2018

 As a proud property owner in Maine, there is nothing more important to me than family.
 But right after my family, comes the priority of partnering with and supporting small, family-owned businesses in Maine that help us ensure our guests enjoy the best of what the state has to offer.
 When we renovated the Retreat House this past winter, we teamed up with some of my favorite Maine makers.
-I wanted to shared these special people with you, because without them, the Retreat House project would not have been successful.
+I wanted to share these special people with you because, without them, the Retreat House project would not have been successful.

 Kristyn sees the beauty in things people have cast aside and forgotten.
 She has the skills and knowledge to bring them back and give them new life and purpose.
 She is the keeper of her family and artifacts.
 She loves to find the story behind the piece.
 Kristyn’s furniture refurbishing business is called A Square Deal, after a store that her grandparents had reselling treasures.

 You can visit A Square Deal on Facebook.
 Tell Kristyn that Jesse sent you!